Fostering Diverse Schools

 Welcome to Fostering Diverse Schools

-WS/FCS is the fourth largest school district in North Carolina, yet our residential boundaries have remained largely unchanged since we launched the School Choice Plan more than 30 years ago.
-As a result, our schools are less socio-economically diverse and student transportation is inefficient.
+WS/FCS is the fourth largest school district in North Carolina.
+However, our residential school boundaries have remained mostly unchanged since the implementation of the School Choice Plan over 30 years ago.
+As a result, we face challenges such as less socio-economic diversity in schools and inefficient student transportation.

 About the Initiative